NoticeMeDan/bprd-assignments/Assignment04/assignment04.md

 ````

 ##### Solution:
+The third program returns 7, and not 82, as `x` is already defined in addTwo's closure as 2.

+The fourth program returns a closure containing the function `and`, containing a closure containing the variable `x` set to 2.
+This is due to the fact that `add` is a higher order function, in the sense that it returns a function that receives the second parameter.
+As the program only sets the first parameter, the result of the program is `add`s inner function.

 ### Exercise 6.2
 Add anonymous functions, similar to F#’s ``fun x -> ...``, to the micro-ML higher-order functional language abstract syntax: